jake2323livecom/mod_3_practical/Lab Configs/Lab10.md

 !
 banner exec z

-This is an Ansible Lab 10 practical exam device.
+This is an Ansible Lab 10 device.

 z
 banner incoming z

-This is an Ansible Lab 10 practical exam device.
+This is an Ansible Lab 10 device.

 z
 banner login z

-This is an Ansible Lab 10 practical exam device.
+This is an Ansible Lab 10 device.